albar965/littlenavmap-manual/src/en/INSTALLATION.rst

 You can uninstall *Little Navmap* by right clicking on the icon in the Windows start menu and selecting ``Uninstall``.
 Alternatively uninstall *Little Navmap* from Windows settings or control panel.

+The installer removes only known installed files.
+All other user created files or directories in the installation directory are not touched.

 The uninstaller asks to optionally delete all settings and databases created by *Little Navmap* after removing the main program.
 Files in directories like ``Documents\Little Navmap`` are not deleted.